catalyzeio/stratum-docs/guides/vpn-client-setup.md

 ![trusted_root2](../images/trusted_root2.png)

-You will now see the Wizard screen.
+You will now see the Wizard screen. ll

 ![cert_wizard](../images/certificate_wizard.png)

 Click "Next".
 In the next window, click "Browse" and select the CA file you saved initially.
 Click "Next" and then "Finish".
 The CA certificate is now imported.

 ## Install the Catalyze CA Certificate as a Windows Trusted Root Certificate with Powershell